wphilli2/Bioinformatics_Group_Project/Results_files/README.txt

 Protein_alignments:
 	This directory contains the alignments of the protein lists from Protein_hits.
 	The alignments were obtained using muscle.
-The script containing the code for carrying out the alignments is also in this directory.
+The script containing the code for carrying out the alignments (muscle.sh) is also in this directory.
 Protein_hmms
 	This directory contains the HMM profiles generated from the alignments in Protein_alignments using hmmerbuild.
 The script that was used is also in the